andreamanini98/TARZAN/docs/doc_pages/mrkdwn.md

-@mainpage This is the title of the main page

-This is the content of the main page.
-Add your project description, overview, and other introductory information here.

-AGGIUNGERE DOCUMENTAZIONE FATTA BENE, ES.
-LA GRAMMATICA DI LIANA.

-## Documentation Structure
+@mainpage TARZAN Documentation

+This documentation has been generated with Doxygen.
+Here you can find additional technical details, which are not included in the TARZAN <a href="https://github.com/andreamanini98/TARZAN/wiki" target="_blank" rel="noopener noreferrer">wiki</a>, on the internals of TARZAN.

+### Table of Contents

-- @ref subsystem1
+- @ref lianaGrammar

-@page subsystem1 Subsystem 1